 Mistakes happen – let’s learn from them and clear up any upsets

 - Despite our best intentions, boundary crossings sometimes occur.

 - Respectful open communication, taking responsibility and clearing up issues are the building blocks for learning and growth.

 Something not feel good?
 Do you need support?

-- If you feel you were violated in any way, please let us know.
+- If your boundaries were violated in any way, please let us know.

 - During HAI events/workshops you are encouraged to approach any facilitator, producer or team member for support.

-- After a HAI event or workshop, we encourage you to use our online incident report form and we will respond promptly.
+- We also encourage you to use our online incident report form and we will respond promptly.

 This is a living document, changing as we learn and grow.
 It is our hope that you will take these ideas far beyond HAI, to every interaction you have with another person.